AkkarinForest/Haskell-Workshop/intro-1/README.md

 sum a b = (+) a b
 ```

-this is useful in case you want to partially apply an operator (eg `plusOne`).
-For example
+This is useful in case you want to partially apply an operator (eg `plusOne`).
+For example:

 ```haskell
 plusTwo x =  (+) 1 $ (+) 1 x